Princess Eugenie ‘so excited’ to be pregnant with second child

 Eugenie wrote: “We’re so excited to share that there will be a new addition to our family this summer.”

-A Buckingham Palace spokesperson said: “Princess Eugenie and Mr Jack Brooksbank are pleased to announce they are expecting their second child this summer.
+A Buckingham Palace spokesman said: “Princess Eugenie and Mr Jack Brooksbank are pleased to announce they are expecting their second child this summer.

 “The family are delighted and August is very much looking forward to being a big brother.”